 Earlier this month, I took a brief glance at the IGF 2015 main competition finalists, which featured some very interesting projects.
 But this time, the focus is on the… student showcase winners!
 That’s right: students.
-Not all game developers are in for the money, after all (although I expect some will make that jump sooner or later).

-For this ninth annual outing, more than 350 different games across every platforms (desktop, console, mobile) from universities and game programs across the globe, made the cut.
+For this ninth annual outing, more than 350 different games across every platform (desktop, console, mobile) from universities and game programs across the globe, made the cut.
 That’s one helluva large number, I’d say, and best of all – every last one will be playable at GDC 2015, on March 2nd.
-So if you’re going, be sure check out at least a few, eh?
+So if you’re going, be sure to check out at least a few, eh?

 Now, I’d love to say that I’m familiar with the victors, but alas, I am not.
 So instead, I’m gonna wrap this one up with a list of the lucky students (below), complete with links and descriptions.
-Hopefully I’ll get to sample the lot at some point.
+Hopefully, I’ll get to sample the lot at some point.
 Hopefully.

 a-part-ment (Team a-part-ment, University of Southern California)

 Nick Connor just got dumped.
 His girlfriend of four years has left him behind.
 Explore the wreckage of their relationship by uncovering the memories scattered throughout their apartment.
 Venture outside to visit his neighbors: a lost daughter, a widow, an unfaithful lover.
 Strangers living within a single apartment complex.